marl/pysox/README.md

-To install the most up to data release of this module via PyPi:
+To install the most up to date release of this module via PyPi:

 ```pip install sox```